ECE3400-Team14/Team-14-Website/docs/Labs/Lab3.md

 # Lab 3: System Integration and Radio Communication

 ### Purpose:
+The goal of this lab was to integrate all of our components from previous labs and milestones into our robot and add radio communication between the robot and a computer base station to display the robot's maze data in the provided [GUI](https://github.com/backhous/ece3400-maze-gui).
+David and Michael worked on integrating robot components, namely the 660 Hz start signal, while Greg and Andrew worked on setting up radio communication and GUI integration.
+All members participated in the final stage of integrating radio communication with right-hand-wall maze following and robot detection.

 Efficient data scheme to store all maze information on an Arduino